Author: Dr. Jean-Paul Rodrigue

 1. Conditions for Spatial Flows

 Estimating flows between locations is a methodology of relevance to transportation.
 These flows, known as spatial interactions, enable to evaluate the demand (existing or potential) for transport services.
-They cover forms of mobility such as journeys to work, migrations, tourism, the usage of public facilities, the transmission of information or capital, the market areas of retailing activities, international trade, and freight distribution.
+They cover forms of mobility such as journeys to work, migrations, tourism, public facilities usage, information or capital transmission, retailing activities market areas, international trade, and freight distribution.
 Mobility can be physical (passengers or freight) or intangible (information), and each form of mobility is subject to a form of friction.

 Three interdependent conditions are necessary for a spatial interaction to occur:

 - Complementarity.
 There must be a supply and a demand between the interacting locations.
-A residential zone is complementary to an employment zone because the first is supplying workers while the second is supplying jobs.
-The same can be said concerning the complementarity between a store and its customers and between an industry and its suppliers (movements of freight).
+A residential zone is complementary to an employment zone because the first supplies workers while the second supplies jobs.
+The same can be said concerning the complementarity between a store and its customers and between an industry and its suppliers (freight movements).
 An economic system is based on a large array of complementary activities.

 - Intervening opportunity (lack of).
 Refers to a location that may offer a better alternative as a point of origin or as a point of destination.
 For instance, in order to have an interaction of a customer to a store, there must not be a closer store that offers a similar array of goods.
-Otherwise, the customer will likely patronize the closer store and the initial interaction will not take place.
+Otherwise, the customer will likely patronize the closer store, and the initial interaction will not occur.

 - Transferability.
-Mobility must be supported by transport infrastructures, implying that the origin and the destination must be linked.
+Transport infrastructures must support mobility, implying that the origin and destination must be linked.
 Costs to overcome distance must not be higher than the benefits of the related interaction, even if there are complementarity and no alternative opportunity.

 Spatial interaction models seek to explain existing spatial flows.
-As such it is possible to measure flows and predict the consequences of changes in the conditions generating them.
-When such attributes are known, it is possible to better allocate transport resources such as conveyances, infrastructure, and terminals.
+As such, it is possible to measure flows and predict the consequences of changes in the conditions generating them.
+When such attributes are known, allocating better transport resources such as conveyances, infrastructure, and terminals is possible.

 2. Origin / Destination Matrices

-In many cases where spatial interactions information is relied on for planning and allocation purposes, origin/destination matrices are not available or are incomplete.
+In many cases where spatial interaction information is relied on for planning and allocation purposes, origin/destination matrices are unavailable or incomplete.
 Overcoming this lack of data commonly requires surveys.
-With economic development, the addition of new activities and transport infrastructures, spatial interactions tend to change very rapidly as flows adapt to a new spatial structure.
-The problem is that an origin/destination survey is very expensive in terms of efforts, time and costs.
-In a complex spatial system such as a region, O/D matrices tend to be quite large.
-For instance, the consideration of 100 origins and 100 destinations would imply 10,000 separate O/D pairs for which information has to be provided.
+With economic development, the addition of new activities, and transport infrastructures, spatial interactions tend to change very rapidly as flows adapt to a new spatial structure.
+The problem is that an origin/destination survey is very expensive in terms of effort, time, and costs.
+In a complex spatial system such as a region, O/D matrices are quite large.
+For instance, considering 100 origins and 100 destinations would imply 10,000 separate O/D pairs for which information has to be provided.

-In addition, the data gathered by spatial interaction surveys are likely to become obsolete as economic and spatial conditions change.
-It is therefore important to find a way to estimate as precisely as possible spatial interactions, particularly when empirical data is lacking or is incomplete.
-Further, the emergence of ‘big data’ enabled to collect large amounts of personal mobility information that is possible to convert into flows between spatial units.
-In such a context the purpose of a spatial interaction model is to complement and even replace empirical observations through reliable estimates of flows between locations.
+In addition, the data gathered by spatial interaction surveys will become obsolete as economic and spatial conditions change.
+Therefore, it is important to find a way to estimate as precisely as possible spatial interactions, particularly when empirical data is lacking or incomplete.
+Further, the emergence of ‘big data’ enabled the collection of large amounts of personal mobility information that is possible to convert into flows between spatial units.
+In such a context, the purpose of a spatial interaction model is to complement and even replace empirical observations through reliable estimates of flows between locations.

 3. Spatial Interaction Models

 - Tij : Interaction between location i (origin) and location j (destination).
-Its units of measurement are varied and can involve the number of passengers, tons of freight, traffic volume, etc. It also relates to a time period such as interactions by the hour, day, month, or year.
+Its units of measurement are varied and can involve the number of passengers, tons of freight, traffic volume, etc. It also relates to a time period, such as interactions by hour, day, month, or year.

 - Wj : Attributes of the location of destination j.
-It uses similar socio-economic variables than the previous attribute to underline the reciprocity of the locations.
+It uses similar socio-economic variables to the previous attribute to underline the reciprocity of the locations.